All Episodes

 But I've got to say, Donald Trump has rights, and so does Bill Clinton.

-I don't think you just want to say, Oh, somebody said Bill Clinton did this, and then you say flatly, therefore he must be right.
+I don't think you just want to say, oh, somebody said Bill Clinton did this, and then you say flatly, therefore he must be right.

-These women are not a good thing.
+These women are not going to be a good person.

-Okay, but that was consensual.
+All right, but that was consensual.

 We know that he lied about Monica Lewinsky.